orestesleal/grep_egrep_sed_awk/README.md

   and output them to stdout, the 'ips' file is an input sample.
 A note can be added that this script will need the -E flag to use extended REs, something like sed -Ef ipscav.sed ips can be used to test
+  Update: this script is driven now by ipscav.sh which calls sed(1) and uses awk(1) to do a full check of all octets.